veltzer/demos-docker/exercises/install_docker/exercise.md

 * If you are not in the docker group then:
     * add yourself to the docker group using the command:
         `$ sudo /usr/sbin/adduser [your_user_name] docker`
-    * logout and re-login (in windows virtualization you may need to restart the vm guest)
+    * logout and re-login (in windows virtualization you may need to restart the VM guest)
     * after re-login or re-start run:
         `$ groups`
     and check that now you are in the "docker" group.